CompVis/stable-diffusion/README.md

     * It should no longer be possible for one image to overwrite another
     * You can use the "cd" and "pwd" commands at the dream> prompt to set and retrieve the path of the output directory.
+(NOTE: Removed in v1.12)

 * v1.04 (22 August 2022 - after the drop)
    * Updated README to reflect installation of the released weights.